beomjookim/Algo-Problem-Solving-I/readme.md

 # (ENG) Data Structures & Algorithms on programmers

 - All the problems below are from [programmers](https://programmers.co.kr/learn/challenges).
-- I went over all the level 1, 2, 3 problems
+- I went over all the level 1, 2, 3 problems.
+- After, I solved problems that were on KAKAO test.
 - I distinguished the problems by difficulty after solving them.

     ○: no need to try the problem again, EZ!!